 The average allowable payment from insurers and health plans for these stays and procedures

 In addition, you can see public information on the quality of healthcare services at RAMC as compared to other hospitals for these stays & procedures by visiting CheckPoint.

-If you have any questions about the above information, please contact Marianne Baumgarten, Director of Health Information Services at 608-768-6232.
+If you have any questions about the above information, contact a financial counselor at RAMC at